alsmyr/NodeDojoBoilerplate/readme.txt

-Boilerplate for node.js server and dojo client
+Boilerplate for node.js server and dojo client.